What is GRE? Here’s a complete GRE guide

 The three sections of the GRE Exam Syllabus test you on the following:

-2. Verbal: Reading Comprehension, Text Completion and Sentence equivalence are the three segments of verbal reasoning.
+2. list items Verbal: Reading Comprehension, Text Completion and Sentence equivalence are the three segments of verbal reasoning.
 Here are a few tips on GRE prep for the verbal reasoning section.

-3. Quant: The quantitative reasoning measure of GRE has an extensive syllabus that tests the basic concepts of algebra, arithmetic, geometry, and data analysis.
+3. list items Quant: The quantitative reasoning measure of GRE has an extensive syllabus that tests the basic concepts of algebra, arithmetic, geometry, and data analysis.

 Do give this blog a read to get an idea of the type of questions asked in each section.
 For help in GRE preparation, read this post and give this ppt a watch.